 Pedestrian accessways

 Accessways may be provided to link one road to another in order to improve pedestrian and cyclist access.
 These are to be provided as a last resort where they cannot be eliminated through revised road layouts.
-There are not a substitute for good design.
+These are not a substitute for good design.

+Accessways must be located on land that will be vested to council.
+Early engagement with council is advised.

 Pedestrian accessways must be designed in accordance with NZS 4404, section 3.3.11.1.
 In addition, they must also include:

-A sealed shared footpath/cycleway that is a minimum of 3.0m wide.
+A sealed shared footpath/cycleway that is a minimum of 3.0m wide with appropriate signage and markings.
 If it is necessary to incorporate steps into the accessway, a ramp must also be provided that is suitable for use by wheelchairs, mobility scooters and cyclists.
 Refer to Clause 3.3.16.1 Location, width, crossfall and grade on page 111 for grades appropriate to these users.

 Barriers may be required to manage speeds and potential conflict points.
+Access control devices may be required to manage access, speeds, and potential conflict points.
+Refer to the NZTA’s Access Control Devices on Paths Design Guidance Note.

 Walkways

-Rural residential subdivisions should make provision for pedestrian access along grass berms.
+Rural residential subdivisions should consider connectivity to the wider network, and any provision for pedestrian access along grass berms must be considered like any other footpath provision with regards to users, grade, width and ease of maintenance.

 Facilities for vision impaired pedestrians